 The mobility implementation is performed through the Erasmus+ programme which provides a share of the funds for youth mobility.

-The National Youth Program for the Period from 2014 to 2017 as a goal numbered 7.2 lists that it is necessary to increase educational, cultural, and tourist youth mobility on a national, European and global level.
-The following measures are proposed for achieving that goal:
+The National Youth Program for the Period from 2014 to 2017 as a goal numbered 7.2 listed that it is necessary to increase educational, cultural, and tourist youth mobility on a national, European and global level.
+The following measures were proposed for achieving that goal:

 7.2.1.
 Ensuring programme support for youth-led and for-youth associations promoting youth mobility on all levels.

 7.2.2.
 Improving the system of European Youth Card utilization in Croatia.

 The carrier of both these measures was the former Ministry of Demographics, Family, Youth and Social Policy.